brickadia-community/omegga/docs/config.md

 terminal:
   # prepend timestamps to terminal output (see https://www.npmjs.com/package/dateformat)
   #timestamp: "HH:MM:ss" # e.g. 14:05:30, "[HH:MM:ss]" for [14:05:30]
+logs:
+  enabled: true # write console output to data/logs
+  dir: ./data/logs # relative to the omegga working directory
+  maxSizeMB: 32 # one day rolls to omegga-DATE.1.log past this
+  keepDays: 7 # deleted at startup and at midnight once older; 0 keeps them
+  verbose: false # keep --verbose detail in the file while the terminal stays quiet
+  timestamp: "yyyy-mm-dd HH:MM:ss.l" # every line is timestamped; this is the format
 metrics:
   enabled: false # serve a prometheus metrics endpoint
   bind: 127.0.0.1 # address to bind (the endpoint is unauthenticated by default)